The Progress, Challenges, and Perspectives of Directed Greybox Fuzzing: Conclusion and Perspectives on Future Trends

 For simplicity, the vast majority of contemporary studies have opted to ignore the possibility of multi-objective targeting through the simultaneous application of a range of metrics.
 For example, a tester might be interested in achieving higher coverage, but while also targeting unusually long execution times, security properties, memory consumption, or energy consumption.
 Multi-objective optimization provides an advantage over traditional policies that are only capable of achieving one goal.
 It formulates the trade-off among multiple properties, such as usability and security \cite{harman2015achievements}.
 For example, multi-objective optimization can generate test sets that cover specific targets while also maximizing overall coverage, or prioritizing tests that cover as much of the software as possible whilst minimizing the amount of time that tests take to run~\cite{mcminn2011search}.
 The result of a multi-objective search is a set of Pareto-optimal solutions, where each member of the set is no better than any of the others for all of the objectives~\cite{mcminn2011search}.

 Multi-objective optimization is an open problem in the SBST community~\cite{mcminn2011search}, which also is a challenge for DGF.
-A general solution of optimizing multiple objectives is co-evolution, where two (or more) populations of test inputs evolve simultaneously in a cooperative manner using their own fitness functions \cite{Zhang2022MobFuzz}.
-For example, in order to find hard-to-manifest vulnerability (e.g., buffer overflow and integer overflow), AFL-HR~\cite{medicherla2020fitness} defines a vulnerability-oriented fitness metric called \textit{headroom}, which indicates how closely a test input can expose a potential vulnerability at a given vulnerability location.
-After this, it uses a co-evolutionary computation model to evolve test inputs for both coverage-based and headroom-based fitness metrics simultaneously.
+A general solution of optimizing multiple objectives is co-evolution, where two (or more) populations of test inputs evolve simultaneously in a cooperative manner using their own fitness functions For example, AFL-HR~\cite{medicherla2020fitness} defines the fitness metric \textit{headroom} to measure how closely a test input can expose a potential vulnerability at a given vulnerability location.
+Then it uses a co-evolutionary computation model to evolve test inputs for both coverage-based and headroom-based fitness metrics simultaneously.
 Similarly, other fitness metrics such as memory consumption~\cite{wen2020memlock} and new maxima of execution counts \cite{lemieux2018perffuzz} have also been applied in a co-evolutionary manner.
 In contrast, FuzzFactory \cite{padhye2019fuzzfactory} provides a framework that supports multiple domain-specific objectives that are achieved by selecting and saving intermediate inputs from a custom predicate, which avoids the non-trivial implementation of mutation and search heuristics.

+To show how multi-objective optimization works.
+We use MobFuzz \cite{Zhang2022MobFuzz} as an example.
+MobFuzz models the multi-objective optimization as the problem of selecting the best objective combination.
+The fuzzing process is divided into $t$ intervals that each lasts for one minute.
+In the initial phase, the fuzzer selects the objective combinations in order and score them by the rewards as Equation \ref{mob} defines \cite{Zhang2022MobFuzz}.